Getting a Mortgage on a Zero Hour Contract

 Getting a mortgage is a not-so-simple matter of finding a lender who:

-• Lends to zero hour contract workers
+- Lends to zero-hour contract workers

-• Offers mortgages at the loan-to-value you need, e.g. 90% or 95%
+- Offers mortgages at the loan-to-value you need, e.g. 90% or 95%

-• Uses an income calculation that will fully recognise your annual earning potential
+- Uses an income calculation that will fully recognise your annual earning potential

-• Will not rule you out based on your contract length, the time remaining, or any gaps in work
+- Will not rule you out based on your contract length, the time remaining, or any gaps in work

 Doing this yourself could be a long process of trial and error.
-You’d need to apply to your preferred lender, potentially have your mortgage application declined, and continue applying to different lenders until you found the right one.
+You’d need to apply to your preferred lender, potentially have your mortgage application declined, and continue applying to different lenders until you find the right one.

 We're so confident in our service, we guarantee it.